-A massive new exhibition revisits the Holocaust
+55,000 students have visited this new NYC Auschwitz exhibition

 Ferreiro is director of Musealia, a family company known for the wildly successful "Bodies... the Exhibition."

 In 2013, Ferreiro reached out to Holocaust expert Robert Jan van Pelt to convince him to work together to tell the story of Auschwitz in a traveling exhibition.
-Their team came together to bring the story behind Auschwitz to audiences who may never visit the concentration camp in Poland.
+Their team came together in partnership with the Auschwitz-Birkenau State Museum to bring the story behind Auschwitz to audiences who may never visit the concentration camp in Poland.
 They intended to bring new focus to the Holocaust -- to death, yes, but also to life.

 When van Pelt first started working with Ferreiro, he said he'd thought the lesson of Auschwitz was indelible.
 He learned he was wrong.